 Islamic Holy Days

 Holy days for Muslims follow the Islamic calendar, which does not align with the solar calendar and so Islamic holidays do not always fall within the same season.
-Islamic holy days include Al-Hijra, Ashura, Eid Al-Adha, and Eid Al-Fitr.
+Islamic holy days include Ashura, Eid Al-Adha, and Eid Al-Fitr.
 Ramadan is a holy month for Muslims, which includes intense fasting, prayer, charity and self-reflection.

 History and concepts